UniMath/agda-unimath/src/commutative-algebra/full-ideals-commutative-rings.lagda.md

     is-in-ideal-Commutative-Ring A I (one-Commutative-Ring A) →
     is-full-ideal-Commutative-Ring A I
   is-full-contains-one-ideal-Commutative-Ring =
-    is-full-contains-one-ideal-Ring (ring-Commutative-Ring A) I
+    is-full-contains-one-ideal-Commutative-Semiring
+      ( commutative-semiring-Commutative-Ring A)
+      ( I)

   contains-one-is-full-ideal-Commutative-Ring :
     is-full-ideal-Commutative-Ring A I →
     is-in-ideal-Commutative-Ring A I (one-Commutative-Ring A) contains-one-is-full-ideal-Commutative-Ring =
-    contains-one-is-full-ideal-Ring (ring-Commutative-Ring A) I
+    contains-one-is-full-ideal-Commutative-Semiring
+      ( commutative-semiring-Commutative-Ring A)
+      ( I)
 ```

 ### Any ideal is full if and only if it is a top element in the large poset of ideals